ComposableFi/composable/code/parachain/frame/vesting/cli/README.md

 Purpose of this tool to allow automate vesting operations.

 All operations use milliseconds.
-Timestamp are milliseconds Unix time.
+Timestamp are milliseconds since [Unix Time epoch start](https://en.wikipedia.org/wiki/Unix_time).

 ## Operations examples